-- (c) Mr. Hutton is a trustee of several trusts and private foundations which hold in the aggregate, 30,477 shares over which the trustee has shared voting and investment power.
+- (c) Mr. Hutton is a trustee of several trusts and private foundations which hold in the aggregate, 49,216 shares over which the trustee has shared voting and investment power.
 Messrs.
-McNamara and Hutton and Ms. Laney are trustees of the Chemed Foundation, which holds 96,376 shares of Capital Stock over which the trustees share both voting and investment power.
-This number is included in the total number of "Trustee" shares held by the Directors and Executive Officers as a Group but is not reflected in the respective holdings of the individual trustees. - (d) Percent of Class includes Direct, Option and Trustee shares where indicated.
-For purposes of determining the Percent of Class, all shares of Capital Stock subject to stock option awards which were exercisable within 60 days from December 31, 2014, were assumed to have been issued.
+McNamara and Hutton and Ms. Laney are trustees of the Chemed Foundation, which holds 83,996 shares of Capital Stock over which the trustees share both voting and investment power.
+This number is included in the total number of "Trustee" shares held by the Directors and Executive Officers as a Group but is not reflected in the respective holdings of the individual trustees. - shares held by the Directors and Executive Officers as a Group but is not reflected in the respective holdings of the individual trustees.

+(d) Percent of Class includes Direct, Option and Trustee shares where indicated.
+For purposes of determining the Percent of Class, all shares of Capital Stock subject to stock option awards which were exercisable within 60 days from December 31, 2017, were assumed to have been issued.
 Percent of Class under 1.0% is not shown.
 Shares of Capital Stock over which more than one individual holds beneficial ownership have been counted only once in calculating the aggregate number of shares of Capital Stock owned by Directors and Executive Officers as a Group.